 Make Your Offer Stand Out

-Since tenders are confidential and you don’t know what others are offering, you need to be strategic.
+Since tenders are confidential and you don't know what others are offering, you need to be strategic.
 Avoid round numbers that everyone else might be using.
-Instead of $800,000, consider offering $803,200.
-It signals to the seller that you’ve pushed to your limit and taken the process seriously.
 Additionally, a personal letter can make your offer more memorable.
-While not always persuasive, sharing who you are, why you love the property, and your intentions for it might just tip the scales in your favour.

 Understand the Legal Implications

 Tender documents are not the same as standard Sale and Purchase Agreements.
-They are legally binding once accepted, and often carry different terms.
 Always have your solicitor review the documents before you sign.
-You’ll usually need to include a 10% deposit with your offer, which is refunded if you’re unsuccessful.
-Importantly, never submit offers on multiple tender properties simultaneously—you could end up legally committed to more than one.
+Never submit offers on multiple tender properties simultaneously.

 Build Rapport with the Real Estate Agent